 - 7.4.2 Occupant to occupant protection - 7.4.2.1 Where a vehicle is equipped with a far side countermeasure that is designed to limit head excursion but cannot provide meaningful head protection in occupant interaction (as defined in 7.4.2.2 below), the final far side score (max 4 points) will be reduced by 1 point. - 7.4.2.2 Where a vehicle is equipped with a countermeasure that is specifically designed to provide additional protection from occupant interaction, its efficacy will need to be demonstrated in the official Euro NCAP pole impact test with the use of two mid-sized WorldSID dummies. - a) Where the OEM can show that the presence of the passenger in the dual occupancy pole test will influence the results of the nearside driver, the OEM may sponsor an additional single occupant pole test.
-The results will instead be used to rate the near-side pole impact performance. - b) During an interim period of years 2020, 2021 and 2022, performance of occupant-to-occupant countermeasures may be demonstrated in an AE-MDB test in place of the official oblique pole test.
-This test will be in addition to the official AE-MDB test, must be sponsored by the OEM, and will replace the pole test detailed in a).
-However, if the OEM is able to demonstrate to the Secretariat's satisfaction (by means of pre-test data from the laboratory which will perform the official test, for example) that it is possible simultaneously to meet the mass tolerances of the AE-MDB and O2O tests, and to have unobstructed views of the child dummy kinematics and occupant to occupant interaction, performance of the O2O countermeasure may instead be demonstrated in the official AE-MDB test.
-In the AE-MDB test (official or additional), a mid-sized male WorldSID dummy must be placed in both the driver and front passenger seat.
-More details of the dual occupancy tests are provided in the Euro NCAP Oblique Pole Impact and AE-MDB Testing Protocols. - c) Before executing the barrier test, vehicle manufactures must contact Euro NCAP to confirm the relevant dummy seating positions for that vehicle. - Where in the test there is interaction between either dummy head and the adjacent occupant (7.4.2.3) and/or the protection offered is not symmetric (7.4.2.4), and/or the protection zone is not met (7.4.2.5), the final far side score (max 4 points) will be reduced by 1 point. - 7.4.2.3 The heads of both the driver and passenger dummies will be evaluated.
+The results will instead be used to rate the near-side pole impact performance.
+More details of the dual occupancy test are provided in the Euro NCAP Oblique Pole Impact Testing Protocol. - b) Where, in the dual occupancy pole test, there is interaction between either dummy head and the adjacent occupant (7.4.2.3) and/or the protection offered is not symmetric (7.4.2.4), and/or the protection zone is not met (7.4.2.5), the final far side score (max 4 points) will be reduced by 1 point. - 7.4.2.3 The heads of both the driver and passenger dummies will be evaluated.
 Upper neck and shoulder forces for both dummies must be reported.
 Interaction will be determined from the high-speed film with either evidence of direct contact or where the head lower performance limits (HIC & 3ms) are exceeded.
-During rating years 2020, 2021 and 2022, the assessment will be based on the head performance criteria in 7.3.1 only.
-From 2023 onwards, any direct contact between the far side occupant's head and any part of the nearside occupant will be assessed regardless of whether the limits in 7.3.1 have been exceeded or not.
+Any direct contact between the far side occupant's head and any part of the nearside occupant will be assessed regardless of whether the limits in 7.3.1 have been exceeded or not.
 For example, if an inflatable countermeasure allows the far side occupant's head to contact the driver, the peak resultant acceleration trace and/or the high-speed film will be used to identify head contact. - 7.4.2.4 Countermeasures must offer equivalent levels of protection in dual occupancy scenarios regardless of which side of the vehicle is impacted.
-Where a countermeasure is asymmetric, the OEM must provide evidence to show that it
+Where a countermeasure is asymmetric, the OEM must provide evidence to show that it provides protection when impacted on both sides.
+For example, with a second dual occupancy test impacting the passenger side of the vehicle or numerical simulations.
+Both seats shall be set to that of the AE-MDB test. - 7.4.2.5 A countermeasure against occupant interaction must be able to protect a range of occupant sizes in different seating positions.
+Regardless of which dual occupancy test is performed, the coverage zone must be demonstrated in the zone defined as follows: Protection must be provided in a rounded rectangular area between the passenger head CoG in the dual occupancy pole test position and forwards up to the driver pole impact test position plus an additional 82mm border front and rear (half head diameter).
+In the vertical direction, the zone is 120mm upwards and downwards of the CoG (Figure 6).
+The following shall be noted: - a) Where countermeasures utilise inflatable systems, the protection zone is measured on a flattened countermeasure using the passenger's head paint mark on the countermeasure from the dual occupancy pole impact test.
+This will be evaluated during the vehicle inspection.